spang-lab/datatomb/README.md

 TODO: think about the process and document.

 ### `/meta/<hash>`
-If nothing else is given, returns all metadata of `<hash>`.
-May be limited to a single field by supplying a `only`-key, e.g. `only=tags` or so.
-Permissible keys are all columns of the `datasets` table.
+If nothing else is given, returns all metadata of `<hash>` as json object.
 ### `/search/<query>`
-where query may be any key-value pair combining
+returns a list of hashes. `query` may be any key-value pair combining
   - `any`: free text search in all fields
   - `creator`: datasets authored by some specific user
   - `tag`: dataset has tag attached